litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     … that particular component were entered into a random-effect analysis model (1 sample   t   -test in SPM5).
-Brain regions were considered to be within each network if they met a height threshold of   <mark class="annotated-text">P<   0.00001 corrected for multiple comparisons using the family-wise error (FWE) correction and an extent threshold of 50 voxels</mark>.
+Brain regions were considered to be within each network if they met a height threshold of   <mark class="annotated-text">P&lt;   0.00001 corrected for multiple comparisons using the family-wise error (FWE) correction and an extent threshold of 50 voxels</mark>.
 Second-level analyses of networks of interest    Translations and rotations of the head estimated during realignment stage of pre-processing were regressed out from the time course of each of t…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"